 A 12-week prospective, open-label, multicenter pharmacokinetic and safety study was conducted in 7 females and 7 males with congenital FXIII deficiency, ranging in age from 5 to 42 years (3 children, 2 adolescents, 9 adults).
 One adult male did not complete the pharmacokinetic study.

-Each subject received 40 units per kg Corifact intravenously every 28 days for a total of three doses administered at approximately 250 units per min.
+Each subject received 40 units per kg Corifact intravenously every 28 days for a total of three doses administered at approximately 250 units per minute.
 Blood samples for doses 1 and 2 were drawn from patients to determine the FXIII activity level at baseline and 30 and 60 minutes after the infusion.
 Following the infusion of the third dose of Corifact, blood samples were drawn at regular intervals up to 28 days to determine the pharmacokinetic parameters.
-The pharmacokinetic parameters based on baseline adjusted FXIII activity (Berichrom assay) are shown in Table 4.
+The mean increase in FXIII activity levels was 83% with a range of 48 to 114% over the baseline after the third dose.
+The pharmacokinetic parameters based on baseline adjusted FXIII activity (Berichrom assay) are shown in Table 5.

 |AUC ss, 0-inf (units∙hr/mL)||184.0 ±65.78|

 |Vss [mL/kg]||51.1 ±12.61|